Wednesday, January 4, 2012

 And here is the kitchen with the large wood-burning oven just like in the wonderful German room-box kitchens that are so collectible...with an array of utensils and spices to help the cook make all those special dishes for this large family.
 Kitty is having a bowl of milk in front of the hutch that brings thoughts of the Dora Kuhn dollhouse furniture produced in Germany for the last fifty plus years.

 And here is the cook in the kitchen garden picking fresh beans for today's dinner.
-The cook has beautiful flowers bordering the garden...I especially like the tall sunflowers just like my grandfather used to grow in his garden.
+The cook has beautiful flowers bordering the garden...I especially like the tall sunflowers just like my grandfather grew in his garden.

 What?
 Is that Peter Rabbit in the cabbage patch?